- There could be many reasons why the wireless mouse is not working, including a dead battery.

 Mentioned below are some of the most common reasons that could be preventing your mouse to perform optimally on your Windows 10 device, along with ways to get around it quickly.

-Also, since your wireless mouse is down, you will need to have other pointing devices such as a USB mouse, touch pad and such to carry out several of the steps mentioned below.
-None of it though if your device is touchscreen enabled.
-So let’s get started!
+Also, since your wireless mouse is down, you will need to have other pointing devices such as a USB mouse, touchpad, or such to carry out several of the steps mentioned below.
+Unless your device is touchscreen enabled.